 If you ever seek for advice on this matter, chances are, you’ve been told to “follow your passion”.

-If you’ve found yourself with this predicament, do everything in your power to find out just what your passion is by seeking the things that excite you, the things that make you truly come alive.
+If you’ve found yourself with this predicament, do everything in your power to find out just what your passion is by seeking the things that excite you.
+Seek the things that make you truly come alive.

-Speaking from my own experience, you may finding your passion will far from being a walk in the park.
+Speaking from my own experience, this journey will far from being a walk in the park.

 In fact, I’ve spent the better part of my 20’s taking the trial and error approach to desperately find what my ‘purpose’ is, in hope that it will lead me to a job that I’m truly passionate about.